 Inviting Visitors to the University

-Understand what you need to do before inviting a visitor to the University and what types of activity can do.
+Understand what you need to do before inviting a visitor to the University and what types of activity they can do.

 Visitors will need confirmation from the relevant Department/Faculty that they approve the visit (for some Faculties, this goes through the Board of Studies) .

-Visa nationals must hold an appropriate visa / UK entry clearance that enables them to fulfil the specific purpose of their visit.
+With effect from 1 January 2021, any non-settled worker must hold an appropriate visa / UK entry clearance that enables them to fulfil the specific purpose of their visit.

-If you would like to invite a PhD student to visit, please contact your relevant graduate school, who can advise you further.
+If you would like to invite a PhD student to visit, please contact your relevant graduate school who can advise you further.
 For all other types of visitor, please see below for further guidance.

 What you need to do to invite a visitor

 If you are proposing to host a visitor and have been granted the appropriate permissions from within the relevant Department/Faculty: